Our Ratings Tables show how Boston area hardware stores stack up for

 received superior ratings for quality of advice from only 31 percent

 of its surveyed customers and Lowes from only 38 percent.
 On the other

 hand, a number of independent stores throughout the Boston area received

 superior ratings from more than 80 percent of their surveyed customers.

-than when you walked in.
-Our ratings of Boston area stores for quality
+one, our Ratings Tables have ratings of Boston area stores for quality

 In addition to superior staff, the best hardware stores somehow manage

 to stock just about everything their customers need, and organize this

 amazing jumble of products so customers and staff can find them.